CanonicalLtd/maas-docs/en/manage-rsd-create.md

 ![pod compose machine][img__pod-compose-machine]

-You can choose which storage pool to use from a drop-down list:
+You can choose which storage to use from a drop-down list.

-![storagepoolavail][img__storagepoolavail]

 Click the 'Compose machine' button when you're finished.
 MAAS will present the pod detail view.
 In a few moments, your new machine will be auto-commissioned.
 The